Ireland: Coast and Villages of Connemara

 We’ve tweaked our Irish tour just a bit …

 … insuring that the special charms of Connemara are fully enjoyed.
-This lesser-known western coast area (the Irishman’s Ireland) has place names that sound like poetry – Galway, Carna Bay, Oughterard.
-In fact, Oughterard is where the bus from Shannon will take you, to an inviting hotel for your first night in a storied land.
+This lesser-known western coast area (the Irishman’s Ireland) has place names that sound like poetry – Galway, Cashel Bay, Furbo.
+In fact, Furbo is where the bus from Shannon will take you after a visit to the Cliffs of Moher, to an inviting hotel for your first night in a storied land.

 Glimpses of the ocean are frequent on the next day’s route, moving on through Connemara.
 Not surprisingly, fishing is a local industry and has been as far back as memory can reach.
 The facts that views are often delightful and the sense of a quieter world is omnipresent has no particular relevance to the fishing industry but is certainly a plus for the bicycle rider.
-In the village of Carna, that evening, there’s Carna Bay to look out at, with Mweenish Island rising from the bay.
-If you take a walk through the village you’ll not get lost; if you strike up a conversation with a local you’ll perhaps learn something you hadn’t known before.
+In Cashel Bay, we have idyllic views of the serene waterfront directly in front of our country manor.
+After a savory dinner that evening, meander through the prolific flower gardens; if you strike up a conversation with a local you’ll perhaps learn something you hadn’t known before.

-The following day we move through increasingly grand scenery to Clifden, skirting Cashel Bay and pausing for lunch at Roundstone, a fishing village discovered some years ago by artists who now give the place its own distinctive touch.
+The following day we move through increasingly grand scenery to Clifden, pausing for lunch at Roundstone, a fishing village discovered some years ago by artists who now give the place its own distinctive touch.
 Crab, shrimp, mackerel and cod are in plentiful supply in Roundstone, but lobster is king.
-This is the perfect town in which to learn how to fillet fish, and in fact in our tour of the Connemara Smokehouse we will see a demonstration of just that.
+This is the perfect town in which to learn how to fillet fish, and in fact, in our tour of the Connemara Smokehouse we will see a demonstration of just that.

 Two nights in Clifden allow for perhaps the most scenic ride of the tour, along Sky Road (described as both infamous – does that mean steep? – and stunning) taking you to an upper overlook for a view generally agreed to be splendid.
 We also have a free afternoon to poke about in Clifden, historically a market town now complete with craft shops bringing it into the 21st century.